joshsh/archive/ripple/trunk/README.txt

     $ mvn install

-from the directory containing pom.xml (requires Java 5).
+from the directory containing pom.xml (note: requires Java 5).
+To build Ripple with a custom configuration, modify the properties file at...

+    ./src/main/resources/net/fortytwo/ripple/ripple.properties

+...and recompile.

 ================================================================================